Cross Country Chase Predictions, Betting Tips, Odds & Trends (Cheltenham 2023 - DAY 2)

 There are 32 obstacles to jump for the Cross Country Chase runners

-What is the distance of the Cross Country Chase?
+What is the distance of the Cross Country Handicap Chase?

 The Cross Country Chase is run on a distance of 3 miles 6 furlongs and 37 yards